thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 }
 ```

+### 3. Resizing the image

-Second, let's write a function to resize the image to 224.
-Lucky for us, Tensorflow.js provides a resize method out of the box:
+Now that our image is square, we can resize it to 224x224.
+This part is easy: Tensorflow.js provides a resize method out of the box:

 ```
 function resizeImage(image) {